 'Masood Azhar's kin': Yogi Adityanath's dig at Sahranpur Congress candidate

-Lucknow, Mar 25: Chief Minister Yogi Adityanath on Sunday stoked controversy by linking Sahranpur Congress candidate to Pakistani terrorist Masood Azhar.
+Lucknow, Mar 25: Chief Minister Yogi Adityanath on Sunday stoked controversy by linking Sahranpur Congress candidate Imran Masood to Pakistani terrorist Masood Azhar.

 Addressing a rally in Saharanpur, he said the "son-in-law of (Jaish-e-Mohammed chief) Azhar Masood" has entered the constituency and he speaks the language of the terror mastermind.